 They're great devices that can help with the quality of air in a room, which can be a real godsend for those with allergies or anyone who's particularly health-conscious.
+And we could all do with more fresh air in your homes.

 We've taken a detailed look at the market to find some of the very best available - after all, this is an area where you don't want to find you've accidentally bought something that can't match the claims on its box.